 As we mentioned one of the natural wonders of this beach are the pools that form on its rocky shore, small concavities formed by erosion in which the saltwater accumulates.
 The current has little force and makes a wave-free space, perfect for relaxing and splashing around.
 The crystalline waters also allow visitors to dive in and see the marine ecosystem which is considered by many a unique experience.
 It is the perfect place to spend time with your family, relaxing in the warm waters of the Pacific and walking on the rocks (I recommend wearing protective shoes) observing the life that develops there, for example crabs, mollusks, anemones or a few little fish caught in the small puddles waiting for the next rise in the tide.

 Conchas Chinas also has a special spot of its own for food and drink, there are several restaurants nearby that also offer bars and provide a number of typical regional dishes, such as grilled fish, embarazado fish, mackerel fish tacos, shrimp or marlin tacos or tostadas, fish or octopus ceviche and a variety of fresh shellfish.
 One afternoon on the beach is not complete without, heat also makes them especially tempting, a good beer or a margarita by the shore with your feet in the warm sand, while the sun drifts colorfully down under the horizon.
 Among the recommended restaurants we can mention Lindo Mar, El Set and La Playita.

-Conchas Chinas is not an ideal place for water sports as surfing, boogie board or paddle boarding, but snorkeling and diving are common activities, the white sand beaches are good for beach sports such as volleyball or soccer, especially during the low season when there is space for it.
+Conchas Chinas is not an ideal place for water sports as surfing, boogie board or paddle boarding, but snorkelling and diving are common activities, the white sand beaches are good for beach sports such as volleyball or soccer, especially during the low season when there is space for it.
 However, it is worth clarifying that the activities on the beach are mainly focused on spending a relaxing day, enjoying the natural attractions of the place.